billymedia/WP-AI-Explainer/readme.txt

 = Can I translate this plugin? =

 Yes, the plugin is fully internationalized and ready for translation.
-You can contribute translations or create your own using WordPress translation tools.
+The tooltip interface is already localized in 7 languages (English US/UK, Spanish, German, French, Hindi, Chinese), and you can contribute additional translations or create your own using WordPress translation tools.

 == Screenshots ==